pdfpc/pdfpc/README.rst

 ---------------------

 If you want the bleeding-edge version of pdfpc, you should checkout the git repository.
-The *master* branch should be fairly stable and safe to use, unstable development happens in the *devel* branch.
+The *master* branch should be fairly stable and safe to use.

-When installing from git you will need two additional dependencies:

-- git
-- Vala Compiler Version >=0.26

 The pdfpc source can be retrieved from github::